-This is the time of year when searches for recipes go through the roof, so it’s the perfect opportunity to plan out that editorial calendar in preparation for a successful end to 2018.
-Here are some topics you can focus on in December:
+This is also the time of year when searches for recipes go through the roof, so it’s the perfect opportunity to plan out that editorial calendar in preparation for the end of the year.

 Try posting your more elaborate holiday dishes in the first few weeks of the holiday, and leave all of the quick and easy recipes for the end of the month.
 You’ll find some winter holiday recipe #inspo below, but because this is generally the time spent with family and friends, you could also try and post recipes that have a more personal story and meaning behind them.

-- Christmas: Tuesday, December 25
+- Christmas: December 25

-- Start of Kwanzaa: Wednesday, December 26
+- Kwanzaa: December 26 – January 1

-- New Year’s Eve: Monday, December 31
+- New Year’s Eve: December 31

 All jokes aside, people are more willing to indulge when it’s the holidays, so try posting your most indulgent cookie recipes this month.
-Better yet, give your readers tips on hosting the perfect cookie swap or on shipping baked goods to their loved ones.
+Better yet, give your readers tips on hosting the perfect cookie swap or gingerbread decorating party.

 You can also find some trending ingredients to put into your cookie creations this month.
 For example, searches for brown sugar unsurprisingly spike two times per year: once around Thanksgiving, and once around Christmas.
 I’m already dreaming up a brown sugar snickerdoodle recipe.
-Yum!!
+Yum!

 Another option?
 Make it an entire month of cookies!
-One of my favorite bloggers, Sally from Sally’s Baking Addiction, holds her Sally’s Cookie Palooza every December.
+One of my favorite bloggers, Sally from Sally’s Baking Recipes, holds her Sally’s Cookie Palooza every December.
 It’s where she publishes ten cookie recipes in a row to get everyone ready for the holiday season.
 This recurring recipe series is a great way to: